cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-3-extending-enterprise-model.md

 # Extending the Enterprise Model

-!!! warning annotate "Warning"

-    This tutorial is work in progress, and there might be minor changes to the completed ones while others are being developed.
-We appreciate your understanding and patience.

 This tutorial demonstrates how to extend the Enterprise model.
 Extending a model means changing it by adding, reshaping, or removing any of its elements **after it has been put in production**.